 Money-back guarantee: 30 DAYS

-ExpressVPN is a great all-round VPN for Mac.
+ExpressVPN is a solid all-around VPN for Mac.
 Fast speeds and unlimited bandwidth ensure you can stream in HD and download large files quickly.
 It operates upwards of 3,000 optimized VPN servers in 94 countries.
 Strong encryption pairs with perfect forward secrecy for best-in-class security.
 ExpressVPN keeps no logs of your activity or real IP address.
 A kill switch, dubbed “network lock”, and bulletproof leak protection come built-in.
 ExpressVPN’s Mac app includes a split tunneling feature that allows you to choose which apps are tunneled through the VPN and which use the normal, unencrypted internet connection.

 ExpressVPN provides secure access to sites like Netflix, Hulu, HBO, Amazon Prime Video, and BBC iPlayer.
 Not all servers can do the job, though, so contact 24/7 live chat support to ask which ones work with your favorite streaming site.